chanzuckerberg/napari-segmentation-workshop/content/preface/imageanalysis.md

 # Primer to image analysis

 As a reference, you may want to review some general concepts commonly used in image analysis.
-We've provided these resources to give more context into the steps that occur within cell segmentation workflows.
+We've provided these resources to give more context to the steps that occur within cell segmentation workflows.
 Review as needed before continuing the course.

 **Intro to classical image analysis from Christian Tischer**
 -[Bioimage Analysis - Christian Tischer (EMBL)]